isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/upgrade-xml-documentation.md

     ```json
     `"/content/dam(/((?!/subassets|/translation_output).)*/)renditions/original"`
     ```

-    -   'excludeList' should have `"event-user-data:changedByWorkflowProcess"`.
+    - `excludeList` should have `"event-user-data:changedByWorkflowProcess"`.

 1. Once the upgrade is complete, ensure any of the customizations/overlays are validated and updated to match the new application code.
 Some examples are given below:
     -   Any components overlayed from/libs/fmditaor/libsshould be compared with the new product code and updates should be done in overlayed files under/apps.
     -   Any clientlib categories used from product, should be reviewed for changes.
 Any overridden configurations \(examples below\) should be compared with the latest ones so as to get the latest features: